cparmet/pandas-checks/README.md

         - `.check.tail()`
         - `.check.unique()`
         - `.check.value_counts()`
-    - New functions in Pandas Vet:
+    - New functions in Pandas Checks:
         - `.check.function()`: Apply an arbitrary lambda function to your data and see the result
         - `.check.ncols()`
         - `.check.ndups()`